hm-lang/core/proposals/README.md

 Note that generic classes like `generic[of]: {Of}` will always have a field named `Of` regardless of the specified type.
 We don't make this like a generic name; `generic[int]` would *not* be equivalent to `{Int: int}`; `generic[int]` is `{Of: int}`.
-This is mostly to avoid confusion when passing in two types that are the same like `store[id: int, value: int]`.
+This is mostly to avoid confusion when passing in two types that are the same like `lot[at: int, int]`.
 Internally, if we store a list of `{Id, Value}` objects, there could be a name collision (e.g., `{Int, Int}`), and we don't want to expose that internal detail to consumers of the generic class.